 After one year of not smoking

-After one year of not smoking, you’ve saved almost $9,900.
+After one year of not smoking, you’ve saved over $13,000.
 This is enough for an around-the-world plane ticket for yourself and your partner, some new furniture, or a lump sum off your mortgage.

 The health benefits of not smoking for one year are that your lungs have continued to improve.
 Your small airways are healthier and your lung function is better than if you had kept smoking.